John D. Cameron

-This research project analyses struggles by Indigenous peoples in Bolivia to exercise the right to self-governance or autonomy – and the responses of the Bolivian state to those struggles.
-The project has been supported with research grants from SSHRC and the IDRC and has been carried out in very close collaboration with the Bolivian NGO Fundación Tierra (www.ftierra.org).
-This research project builds on my earlier research on political struggles over municipal power in rural Bolivia, Ecuador and Peru.
+This long-term research project analyses struggles by Indigenous peoples in Bolivia to exercise the right to self-governance or autonomy – and the responses of the Bolivian state to those struggles.
+The project has been supported with research grants from SSHRC and the IDRC and has been carried out in very close collaboration with the Bolivian NGO Fundación Tierra. (www.ftierra.org).
+See publications below and on my website: www.johndcameron.com

 Representations of Global Development and Poverty

-This research project examines the ways in which NGOs represent issues of global development and poverty to the general public in Canada and other countries of the global North.
-The project involves critical analysis of some recent strategies of representation, such as sex and humour (see publications below) and also involves collaborative research with Canadian NGOs and the provincial councils of international cooperation to reflect upon and strengthen strategies to engage the Canadian public more effectively (and ethically) with issues of global development and poverty.
+This research project examines the ways in which NGOs, aid agencies and the media represent issues of global development and poverty to the general public in Canada and other countries of the global North.
+The project involves critical analysis of contemporary strategies of representation, such as sex and humour (see publications below) and also involves collaborative research with Canadian NGOs and the provincial councils of international cooperation to reflect upon and strengthen strategies to engage the Canadian public more effectively (and ethically) with issues of global development and poverty.